Professor-DanO/Linux-CUDA-Lllama.cpp-guide/README.md

 llama-server --model Downloads/Qwen3-4B-Instruct-2507-UD-Q6_K_XL.gguf --port 8080 -fit on --jinja --temp 0.7 --top-p 0.8 --top-k 20 --min-p 0.0 --threads -1 --no-mmap --flash-attn 1 --cache-type-k q8_0 --cache-type-v q8_0 --ctx-size 32768
 ```
 # Benchmark results with RTX 3090 FE and 96GB of DDR5 6800 RAM:
 Each test was run three times, with the average of the three token generation times provided for each model.
-Unless otherwise specified, the context size was 8192.
+Unless otherwise specified, the context size was 8192 and kv caches were q8_0.
 The prompt was:

 Write a Flappy Bird game program in Java.